samueldr/wip-pinebook-pro/README.md

 >
 > It is unclear how to identify said hardware from a running system.

+To determine which keyboard controller you have, you will need to disassemble the Pinebook Pro as per [the Pine64 wiki](https://wiki.pine64.org/wiki/Pinebook_Pro#Keyboard), and make sure that the IC next to the U23 marking on the main board is an **SH68F83**.

 ```
  $ nix-build -A pkgs.pinebookpro-keyboard-updater
  $ sudo ./result/bin/updater step-1 <iso|ansi>